A generalization of the Brown-Halmos theorems for the unit ball: Polynomials in the range of Berezin transform and applications

 \section{Polynomials in the range of Berezin transform and applications}

-In this section we first describe all polynomials in the range of the Berezin transform.
+In this section, we investigate the range of the unweighted Berezin transform (denoted by $B$ instead of $B_0$ in this section).
+Due to the complicated computations, we are unable to consider the weighted case at this time.
+We first describe all polynomials in the range of $B$.
 We then construct examples which show that the conclusion of Theorem \ref{BH} may fail for $N\geq 2$ if the smoothness assumption on $h$ is dropped.
 Lastly, we show that the product of two Toeplitz operators with polynomial symbols, under a certain additional condition on the degrees, is always equal to another Toeplitz operator with an integrable symbol.
+We shall use $A^p$ and $L^p$ to denote the unweighted spaces.

 In the setting of a single variable, Ahern \cite{A} showed that if $p$ and $q$ are holomorphic polynomials such that the degree of $pq$ is at most $3$, then $p\bar{q}$ is the Berezin transform of an $L^1$-function.
 The following theorem generalizes this result to several variables.
 Since calculations cannot be performed explicitly as in the single variable case, the proof here is considerably more complicated.